-To me personally: I hope I can look back at these posts in the future and still find I have the same ideals and passions for medicine as when I first started.
+Personally, I hope I can reflect on these posts in the future and still find the same ideals and passions I had for medicine as when I first started.

 - You can find a list of useful articles and posts in the archives